algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport45.md

 The junior software engineers managed to understand DOSbox and link it up with NASM.
 They are now able to launch the program and begin to understand the assembly.

-*Habi cailleau and Raphël Proudh*on
+*Habi Cailleau and Raphël Proudh*on

 ### Advancement of our Readme